rowan-christmas/EloquentSalesForce/docs/README.md

 php artisan vendor:publish
 ```

 You can find the config file in: `config/eloquent_sf.php`.
 Any of the same settings that Forrest recognizes will be available to set here.

+NOTE: Installing Eloquent Salesforce will override any settings in `config/forrest.php`, move all settings to the new `config/eloquent_sf.php` in order to maintain your Salesforce connection.

 ## Model Setup